 - I was selected to go to jury duty in September 2016.
 Normally when I attend jury duty, I just tell them to donate my earnings to the Veterans fund or whatever they have listed.
 However, this year, they didn’t have that option.
 You could either keep the money or allow the Houston budget to get the whopping $6.
-I chose to keep it, but I put that money right into my niece’s account, because I wouldn’t normally keep that for myself.
+I chose to keep it, but I put that money right into my niece’s account because I wouldn’t normally keep that for myself.
 So, each niece got $3.

 It’s Not Just About the Money

 Now that I’m married, my English (and polite) husband has some kind of say in what happens with our nieces.
-Not only does he give them another cultural perspective than the greatness that is being a Texan, but he also ensures that we do NOT show up empty handed anymore (hey, there was a card involved) when we see the girls for their birthdays or Christmas.
-We now get them some type of candy or Frozen themed spinning lollipop thing to go with the card so they get something.
+Not only does he give them another cultural perspective than the greatness that is being a Texan, but he also ensures that we do NOT show up empty-handed anymore (hey, there was a card involved) when we see the girls for their birthdays or Christmas.
+We now get them some type of candy or Frozen-themed spinning lollipop thing to go with the card so they get something.

-This past summer, I couldn’t attend their birthday parties (they turned eight and six) for some reason (and still can’t remember why, which is a side effect from getting old).
-So, to make up for it, I suggested for our whole family to see The Secret Life of Pets at the end of July.
+This past summer, I couldn’t attend their birthday parties (they turned eight and six) for some reason (and still can’t remember why, which is a side effect of getting old).
+So, to make up for it, I suggested that our whole family see The Secret Life of Pets at the end of July.
 I gave them their cards (with money statements) and a special gift each.
 They are a bit older and don’t always need candy (okay, I don’t even know how or why that came out of my mouth).

 I had picked out coloring books that had to do with travel to start getting them excited about cities and countries.
-The books had stickers and lines for text and the best part, it had monuments from around the world.
+The books had stickers and lines for text and the best part, they had monuments from around the world.
 Bella’s book was a little more substantial, but Ellie had some intricate designs that she would appreciate since she is autistic.

 After reading the posts about how difficult it was to get Sherry’s nieces to narrow their destination choices down at first, I thought it would be a good idea to start that process early.
 I want them to think of traveling now so that they will be more prepared when it’s time to make the big decision.
 Granted, I know things will change as they get older, but it’s good to start anything early (except for me where procrastination is key).
-Some of the ideas for future gifts to give instead of just money and candy, include the following listed below.
+Some of the ideas for future gifts to give instead of just money and candy include the following listed below.